longhorn/website/content/docs/1.8.0/nodes-and-volumes/nodes/node-conditions.md

   Identifies if the following Kernel modules are loaded:
   - `dm_crypt`: Is required for the volume and backing image encryption.

+- `HugePagesAvailable`:
+  Indicates whether the node is properly configured with HugePages (2Mi) as required by the Longhorn v2 data engine.
+This includes verifying that:
+  - HugePages (2Mi) are registered as a Kubernetes resource (`hugepages-2Mi`).
+  - The configured HugePages capacity meets or exceeds the value defined in the `v2-data-engine-hugepage-limit` setting.

 Node conditions do not block the Longhorn deployment but they result in warnings in the Longhorn `Node` resource.
 For more information, see [Longhorn Installation Requirements](../../../deploy/install/#installation-requirements).